fl0rchus/inventa-react-exercise/README.md

 - Inside the components folder there are four components that make up the popup:
     - **PopUp.jsx**: render the popup content and create the portal
     - **Header.jsx**: popup header with the corresponding information
-    - **Content.jsx**: content of the popup, contains an array with the information of the items, performs the reverse function that changes the position of the items through an onClick event on the "Buy now" button and renders the Circles.jsx component that shows the items.
+    - **Content.jsx**: content of the popup, contains an array with the information of the items, performs the reverse function that changes the position of the items through an onClick event on the "Compre agora" button and renders the Circles.jsx component that shows the items.
-    - **Circles.jsx**: receives the information of each item and renders the component, it also checks if the item will have a link to Ticket or not.
+    - **Circles.jsx**: receives the information of each item and renders the component, it also checks if the item will have a link to Boleto or not.

 ## Features